kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 #### MPI Runtime

-For MPI, we can add support the `DeepSpeed` runtimes.
+For MPI, we can add support for the `DeepSpeed` runtimes.

 Example of simple OpenMPI runtime: